 In the beginning, fish and chips were served wrapped in newspaper.
 Now, many restaurants put a lot of work into its presentation.
 They try to go back to its original look by using edible paper with non toxic prints on it – recreating the aesthetics.
 Try using paper cones in tall glasses to make an extravagant appearance for a common dish.

-For the fish, you can use any type of white fish, but most people use cod.
+For the fish, you can use any type of white fish fillets, but most people use cod.
 Make sure it’s boneless.
 We also recommend going with wild-caught cod.

 Cod is a great source of omega 3 fatty acids, B vitamins, minerals, and protein.
 It also contains no carbs, which makes it the perfect keto food.
-A 100-gram serving of cod (without breading) contains 350 calories, 0.25 grams of fat, 0 grams of carbs, and 20.42 grams of protein (1).
+A 100-gram serving of cod (without breading) contains 350 calories, 0.25 grams of fat, 0 grams of net carbs, and 20.42 grams of protein (1).

 To keep it low carb, you’ll need to get picky about the breading you use.
 The low-carb fried fish batter we make consists of Parmesan cheese, almond flour, and egg as well as other herbs and spices.
 You can use coconut flour to make this keto fish batter, too.

 For the “chips”, we keep it simple by baking zucchini slices in the oven.
 You can also try this zucchini fries recipe, too!

 Other low-carb veggie substitutes for potatoes include parsley root, kohlrabi, turnip, swede, eggplant, radish, and jicama.